 The permissions editor will display.
 To quickly find a collaborator or group, enter their name in the search field.
 In the window that appears, select the radio button for the desired permission level for a collaborator or group.

-There are three roles that can be assigned to collaborators:
+There are three permission levels that can be assigned to collaborators:

 Owner: Has full rights to the document and can manage permissions.